Toggle menu

 Wheelchair Access

-Where required, our polling stations will have ramps installed to assist with wheelchair access.
+Where needed, our polling stations will have ramps to assist with wheelchair access.

 Each polling station has a polling booth suitable for use by wheelchair users.